SCTLS Advice on Learning tunes by ear, and on Teaching Tunes

 Let’s use Jackie Coleman’s Reel as an example.

 When we teach at the session, whoever is teaching the tune will play through the whole tune so players can get a sense of the tune itself.
 Then they play the first part slowly, once through.
-(Take a look here for some hints on how to teach a tune…)
+(Take a look here for some hints below on how to teach a tune…)

 This is the A part of Jackie Coleman’s Reel.
 This tune is simple and repetitive, but still a great deal of fun to play.
 It’s a session standard in just about every Irish session in the world.
 It’s pretty easy to work up to session speed, too.